Oleg979/SpringRest/README.md

 # SpringRest
-Simple REST API built using SpringBoot and embedded database
+Simple REST API built using SpringBoot and embedded H2 database.
+This API includes 2 entities: users and posts.